 To get an even clearer picture of our carbon emissions, Meelunie has chosen to work with BigMile, who supply software for calculating and analyzing transport-related CO2e emissions.
-“BigMile set the standard when it comes to calculating reporting, analysing and, last but not least, optimizing your CO2e” says Jeroen de Waaij, Meelunie’s sustainability manager.
+“BigMile set the standard when it comes to calculating reporting, analysing and, last but not least, optimizing your CO2e” says Jeroen de Waaij, Meelunie’s Global Sustainability Manager.
 “This partnership is a logical next step in giving our clients and other stakeholders even greater insight into the total CO2e emissions of Meelunie products.
 We want BigMile thinking and working with us to meet our CO2e sustainability goals.”

 Meelunie has been carbon-neutral since 2021.
 We’ve achieved this by structuring and measuring the various sustainability initiatives within our organisation, developing a continuous improvement cycle involving five steps: measuring, developing, reducing, compensating and communicating.
 We use the Greenhouse Gas Protocol, the world’s most widely-used protocol, to calculate our greenhouse gas emissions.
 Any emissions that we’re not yet in a position to eliminate, we compensate.